 What Does DAN Dive Accident Insurance Cover?

-DAN is the gold standard when it comes to dive accident insurance.
+DAN is the gold standard for dive accident insurance.
 Unlike standard travel insurance, DAN is explicitly designed for divers and covers a wide range of dive-related accidents and emergencies, including:

-- Hyperbaric Chamber Treatment: Hyperbaric oxygen therapy is critical if a diver experiences decompression sickness (DCS).
+- Hyperbaric Chamber Treatment: Hyperbaric oxygen therapy is critical for divers experiencing decompression sickness (DCS).
 Treatment can cost tens of thousands of dollars, but DAN covers these expenses.

 - Emergency Evacuation: Many dive locations are remote and far from medical facilities.
 DAN covers the cost of evacuation to ensure fast, specialized care.